kauri-io/Content/ZeppelinOS/Mainnet.md

 Next you can go to [Infura](https://infura.io/) to get access to a network node.
 You will need to [register](https://infura.io/register) for an account.

-Once you are signed in create a new project and from the Endpoint drop down select mainnet or one of the test nets depending on where you want to deploy.
+Once you are signed in, create a new project and from the Endpoint drop down and select mainnet or one of the test nets depending on where you want to deploy.
 Write down the project ID because we will need it in a couple steps.

-If you don't already have a mnemonic for the account you want to use, you can use an [online generator](https://iancoleman.io/bip39/).
-Simply at the top of the page select the amount of words to be 12 and click the generate button next to it.
+If you don't already have a mnemonic for the account that you want to use, you can create one with an [online generator](https://iancoleman.io/bip39/).
+At the top of the page select the amount of words to be 12 and click the generate button.
 Copy this mnemonic down for safe keeping.

 Scroll down to the bottom of the page where it says Derived Addresses and copy the first address listed.
 This is your Ethereum deployment account.